Carlos-Sotop/patterns-of-reality/essays/Anacyclosis.md

 Bad leaders fail because they either a) fail to renew the long-term mission, or b) lacking substance, build coercive systems to hold the collapsing status quo together.
 Examples of this are:

 **Failure to Renew Mission:**
-- **Commodus** (180-192 AD), son of Marcus Aurelius, inherited a stable empire at its zenith but offered nothing beyond gladiatorial spectacles and personal indulgence.
-Where his father embodied Stoic duty, Commodus represented hollow decadence, accelerating Rome's slide toward the Crisis of the Third Century.
+- **Commodus** (180-192 AD) inherited a stable empire from Marcus Aurelius, but his rule marked a sharp break from Stoic duty toward self-indulgence, court corruption, and political instability.
+His vanity, mismanagement, and reliance on corrupt favorites weakened imperial authority and set off a chain of turmoil that helped push Rome toward the Crisis of the Third Century.

 - **Louis XVI** of France, who inherited a system designed for absolutist expansion but had no vision for a nation facing bankruptcy and Enlightenment ideals.
 His indecisiveness and inability to articulate a renewed purpose left a vacuum filled by revolution.
 - **Leonid Brezhnev** and the gerontocracy of late Soviet leadership (Andropov, Chernenko), who inherited a completed revolution but offered only "stability" and stagnation.
 With no mission beyond maintaining power, the USSR became a cynical shell that Gorbachev's reforms couldn't save.